chtoucas/Zorglub.Time/README.md

 NB: most computer implementations of calendars with epagomenal days add a thirteen month to hold them, we don't, but see below if you don't agree.

-### Extensibility
+### Supported Calendars

-One can create new calendars from a schema and an epoch.

-Below, 12+1 means 12 months plus a virtual thirteenth month.

-Arithmetical schemas:
+Arithmetical calendars:
+- Armenian (*)
+- Civil
-- Coptic (12 or 12+1 months)
+- Coptic (*)
-- Egyptian (12 or 12+1 months)
+- Egyptian (*)
+- Ethiopic (*)
 - Gregorian
 - Julian
+- Zoroastrian (*)
+- _Arithmetisation of astronomical calendars:_
+  - French Republican (*)
+  - French Revolutionary, but only for years between I and XIV
+  - Persian
   - Tabular Islamic

-Arithmetisation of astronomical schemas:
-- French Republican (12 or 12+1 months)
+- _Perennial blank-day calendars:_
+  - International Fixed
+  - Positivist aka Georgian
+  - World aka Universal, and Revised World
+- _Offsetted calendars:_
+  - Holocene
-- Persian
+- _Miscellaneous calendars:_

-Other arithmetical schemas (proposed reforms):
   - Tropicália (three versions)
-- Perennial blank-day schemas:
-  * International Fixed
-  * Positivist aka Georgian
-  * World aka Universal
+  - Universal

+(*) Calendar available in two forms: 12 months or 12 months plus a virtual thirteenth month.

 For one reason or another, most proposed reforms are considered defective and therefore have seen limited adoption, if any.

 ### Future additions?

-For the sole purpose of validating the API, we would like to have at least one schema in each category.
+For the sole purpose of validating the API, we would like to have at least one calendar in each category.

+Arithmetical calendars:
-- Embolismic schemas:
+- _Embolismic calendars:_
-  * Hebrew
+  - Hebrew
-- Perennial leap-week schemas:
+- _Perennial leap-week calendars:_
-  * Pax
+  - Pax
-  * ISO
+  - ISO
+- Hybrid calendars:
+  - Julian-Gregorian
+- Imaginary calendars:
-- Astronomical schemas:
+  - Pataphysical
-  * Persian (Solar Hijri)
-  * French Revolutionary
-  * Badi
-  * Chinese
-  * Vietnamese
-- Other types of schemas:
-  * Julian-Gregorian, an hybrid schema
-  * Pataphysical, an imaginary schema
-  * Tolkian
+  - Tolkian
+- Offsetted calendars:
+  - Mingo
+  - Thai solar
-  * Masonic, almost identical to the Gregorian calendar: a year starts the 1st of March and it uses the Anno Lucis.
+  - Masonic, almost identical to the Gregorian calendar: a year starts the 1st of March and it uses the Anno Lucis.

+Astronomical calendars:
+- Persian (Solar Hijri)
+- French Revolutionary
+- Badi
+- Chinese
-- etc.
+- Vietnamese